-The Company's principal commitments consist of future payment obligations under its convertible senior notes, finance leases to finance data centers and other computer and networking equipment purchases, operating leases for office facilities, cloud services agreement, and agreements with third parties to provide co-location hosting, telecommunication usage and equipment maintenance services.
-These commitments as of December 31, 2021 are disclosed in the Company's Annual Report on Form 10-K for the year ended December 31, 2021, and did not change materially during the three months ended March 31, 2022, except for certain hosting and telecommunications agreements, cloud service agreements, the convertible senior notes, the contingent consideration described in Note 3, and the operating leases described in Note 12.
+The Company's principal commitments consist of future payment obligations under its convertible senior notes, operating leases for office facilities, cloud services agreements, and agreements with third parties to provide co-location hosting, telecommunication usage and equipment maintenance services.
+These commitments as of December 31, 2021 are disclosed in the Company's Annual Report on Form 10-K for the year ended December 31, 2021, and material updates to these commitments during the nine months ended September 30, 2022 are disclosed herein, including in Note 12.

-As of March 31, 2022, the Company's commitment under various hosting and telecommunications agreements totaled \$19.5 million for terms ranging up to 60 months.
+As of September 30, 2022, the Company's commitment under various hosting and telecommunications agreements totaled \$15.8 million for terms ranging up to 48 months.
 These agreements require the Company to make monthly payments over the service term in exchange for certain network services.

-As of March 31, 2022, we had outstanding cloud service agreement commitments totaling \$55.4 million, of which \$12.6 million is expected to be paid in the remainder of 2022 and the remaining \$42.8 million in 2023.
+As of September 30, 2022, the Company had outstanding cloud service agreement commitments totaling \$46.7 million, of which \$5.5 million is expected to be paid in the remainder of 2022, \$26.9 million is expected in 2023, and the remaining \$14.3 million is expected in 2024.

-As of March 31, 2022, \$749.8 million of aggregate principal of the convertible senior notes were outstanding.
+As of September 30, 2022, \$747.7 million of aggregate principal of the convertible senior notes were outstanding.
 The 2023 convertible senior notes and the 2025 convertible senior notes are due on May 1, 2023 and June 1, 2025, respectively.
-See Note 6 for more information concerning the convertible senior notes.
+See Note 6 for more information concerning the convertible senior notes